 Posted on November 21st, 2016

-From the legal perspective, a misdiagnosis can result in a lower amount of monetary compensation from asbestos trust funds.
+From the legal perspective, a misdiagnosis can result in a lower amount of monetary compensation from asbestos trust funds because the sum of money that asbestos victims are eligible for depends on their diagnosis primarily.
 The reliability of diagnosis allows you access to benefits and financial compensations for asbestos-related diseases.

 Cases of asbestos injuries occur both inside and outside the workplace (secondary exposure cases).
-If you work or worked in one of the following occupations you should get screened:
+If you work or have worked in one of the following occupations, then you should get yourself screened: